thisdot/starter.dev/starters/solidjs-tailwind/README.md

 ```

 - Copy and rename the `starters/solidjs-tailwind` directory to the name of your new project.
-- `cd` into your project directory and run `install` with your favorite package manager.
+- `cd` into your project directory and run `pnpm install`.
-- Run `dev` with your favorite package manager to start the development server.
+- Run `pnpm run dev` to start the development server.
 - Open your browser to `http://localhost:3000` to see the included example code running.

 ## Commands

-Run these commands with your favorite package manager

 - `dev` - Runs the development server on localhost port 3000 with HMR
 - `test` - Runs the test suite